gavinbunney/ikara/README.md

 ### Summary

 Ikara is a <a href="http://www.atlassian.com/software/bamboo/">Bamboo</a> build watcher from <a href="http://4impact.com.au">4impact</a> that punishes those who break the build.
-It is based on <a href="https://github.com/codedance/Retaliation">retailiation</a> for Jenkins, but programmed to work with Atlassian Bamboo.
+Named after an Australian Aboriginal word for "throwing stick", it is based on <a href="https://github.com/codedance/Retaliation">retailiation</a> for Jenkins, but designed to work with Atlassian Bamboo.

 Build breakages are detected through polling the failed-build rss feed.